Feeling Stressed? A Doctor's One-Day Plan To Balance Cortisol Levels

 - Eat well on the job.
 It's so tempting to nosh out at night, but keeping only to nutrient-dense foods overnight can keep your cortisol sane and the unhealthy calories off.

-- Use adaptogenic herbs, which have been shown to offset the stress on body and brain of night-shift work.
+- Use adaptogenic herbs, which have been shown to help manage stress.*

 - Make time to decompress when you get home (see above).